Legoland Deutschland Resort

-Legoland Deutschland Resort is a Legoland park located in Günzburg in southern Germany, roughly halfway from Munich to Stuttgart, which opened in 2002.
-It is 43.5 hectares (107 acres) in area, and it is one of the four most popular theme parks in Germany.
-The Miniland contains Lego reproductions of various German cities and rural landscapes.
+Legoland Deutschland Resort (known in English as Legoland Germany) is a Legoland park located in Günzburg in Bavaria, roughly halfway between Munich and Stuttgart, which opened in 2002.
+At opening it was 43.5 hectares (107 acres) in area, and it is one of the four most popular theme parks in Germany.
+The Miniland contains Lego reproductions of various German and European cities and rural landscapes.

 History

 Legoland Deutschland was opened by the LEGO Group on May 17, 2002, in Günzburg, Germany, nine months earlier than planned.
 During the initial operating year, the park welcomed 1.35 million visitors.
 In 2005 the four Legoland parks were sold to Merlin Entertainments in a 375 million Euro deal.
 Although generally credited as the fourth Legoland park to open and the first in Germany, an earlier theme park (now Hansa-Park) in Sierksdorf used the Legoland branding under licence from the Lego Group from 1973 to 1976.